morgankdavis/avara3d/tests/data/scenes/khr_gltf2_samples/ABeautifulGame/README.md

 Ambient Occlusion maps were recalculated and merged into glTF's typical occlusion-roughness-metallic map combinations.

-The geometry is separated into individual meshes (instanced where possible), meaning this version of the model could be used to create a fully interactive chess game with individually movable pieces.
+The mesh is separated into individual meshes (instanced where possible), meaning this version of the model could be used to create a fully interactive chess game with individually movable pieces.